Space medicine: Animal testing

-Before sending humans, space agencies used animals to study the effects of space travel on the body.
-After several years of failed animal recoveries, an Aerobee rocket launch in September 1951 was the first safe return of a monkey and a group of mice from near space altitudes.
-On 3 November 1957, Sputnik 2 became the first mission to carry a living animal to space, a dog named Laika.
+Extensive animal testing were conducted to study the effects of space travel on the body before any humans were sent into space.
+In 1951, a monkey and a group of mice aboard an Aerobee rocket became the first animals to return alive after flying at near space altitudes; and on November 3, 1957, Laika, a Soviet space dog, became the first living animal to orbit the Earth, when she flew aboard the Sputnik 2 spacecraft, before succumbing to hyperthermia during the fourth orbit.
 This flight and others suggested the possibility of safely flying in space within a controlled environment, and provided data on how living beings react to space flight.
 Later flights with cameras to observe the animal subjects would show in flight conditions such as high-G and zero-G. Russian tests yielded more valuable physiological data from the animal tests.

 On January 31, 1961, a chimpanzee named Ham was launched into a sub-orbital flight aboard a Mercury-Redstone Launch Vehicle.
 The flight was meant to model the planned mission of astronaut Alan Shepard.
-The mission planned to reach an altitude of 115 miles, and speeds up to 4400 miles per hour.
-However, the actual flight reached 157 miles and a maximum speed of 5857 miles per hour.
+The mission planned to reach an altitude of 115 miles^{}, and speeds up to 4400 miles^{} per hour.
+However, the actual flight reached 157 miles^{} and a maximum speed of 5857 miles^{} per hour.
 During flight, Ham experienced 6.6 minutes of weightlessness.
 After splashing down in the Atlantic Ocean, Ham was recovered by the USS Donner.
 He suffered only limited injuries during flight, only receiving a bruised nose.
-Ham's vital signs were monitored and collected throughout the 16 minute flight, and used to develop life support systems for later human astronauts.
+Ham's vital signs were monitored and collected throughout the 16-minute flight, and used to develop life support systems for later human astronauts.

 Animal testing in space continues currently, with mice, ants, and other animals regularly being sent to the International Space Station.
 In 2014, eight ant colonies were sent to the ISS to investigate the group behavior of ants in microgravity.
 The ISS allows for the investigation of animal behavior without sending them in specifically designed capsules.